-Financial liabilities at amortised cost (loans and borrowings)
+Financial liabilities at amortised cost (trade and other payables, and borrowings)

-After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost, using the effective interest rate method unless the effect of discounting would be immaterial, in which case they are stated at cost.
+After initial recognition, trade and other payables, and interest-bearing borrowings are subsequently measured at amortised cost, using the effective interest rate method unless the effect of discounting would be immaterial, in which case they are stated at cost.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the effective interest rate amortisation process.